 Though PAY testing is not a legal requirement for landlords, we still recommend it.
 It is still a legal requirement that you ensure all electrical equipment is safe to use and that continues to be so while you have tenants in your property.

-Having PAT tests carried out by a qualified expert will help protect you legally in the event of an electrical appliance causing a fire as a result of a short circuit.
+Having PAT tests carried out by a qualified electrician will help protect you legally in the event of an electrical appliance causing a fire as a result of a short circuit.

 There are a few things you can do as a landlord to ensure that each electrical appliance in the property is completely safe for your tenants to use.
 To start, check all appliances before the start of a new tenancy, and every two years for small appliances.
 This includes things such as kettles, toasters, lamps and more.
 Large appliances such as fridges and ovens should be checked every four years.